Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Fritz Distribution

+Therefore, pursuant to the embedding of~\cref{fig:triangle_structure_with_fritz_bell_embedded}, the left-hand bits $A_l$ and $B_l$ emulate the measurement settings $S_{A}$ and $S_{B}$, whereas the right-hand bits $A_r$ and $B_r$ emulate the outcomes which would be obtained by $A$ and $B$ back in the Bell structure (\cref{fig:bell_structure}).
 Provided that $C$ is perfectly correlated with $A_l$ and $B_l$, any Bell inequality for the Bell structure defined over $A, B, S_{A}, S_{B}$ can be directly converted to an inequality for the Triangle structure by performing the surjective relabeling: